Stephen-Abkin-TAMU/ZLP-Scheduler/README.md

 ---

 <a id="design-rationale"></a>
-## Design Rationale — Greedy Heurestic Algorithm
+## Design Rationale — Greedy Heuristic Algorithm

 Many courses (e.g. labs) offer several sections.
 Scanning every combination is exponential, so we use a **gap‑preserving